mlpack/mlpack/doc/user/methods/knn.md

 arma::mat dataset;
 mlpack::data::Load("cloud.csv", dataset);

-// Build a spill tree on the dataset and set the search mode to greedy single
+// Build a spill tree on the dataset and set the search strategy to the greedy
-// tree mode.
-We will build the tree manually, so that we can configure the
+// single tree strategy.
+We will build the tree manually, so that we can
-// build-time parameters (see the SPTree documentation for more details). using TreeType = mlpack::SPTree<mlpack::EuclideanDistance,
+// configure the build-time parameters (see the SPTree documentation for more
+// details).
+using TreeType = mlpack::SPTree<mlpack::EuclideanDistance,
                                 mlpack::NearestNeighborStat,
                                 arma::mat>;